Polyphius/LoreProject/Raw_Vault/OC Lore Vault/Poly Lore Project/Character Bios/Character Bio - Lauren Rosefeather.md

 Lauren is unaware of this fear for the most part and although she never does anything *intentionally* to reinforce their misconceptions about how she's treating them, she doesn't do anything to clear them up either, she's not one to refuse extra help.
 With many generous offers of servitude being made in a nervous tone being met with the same energy as someone who's just offered something out of the kindness of their own heart.
 There's a disconnect that underscores every mixed size interaction she has.
 With her bar for what constitutes an appropriate level of cleaning being much higher than the average person, this manifests in subtle actions that indicate an expected level of effort much higher than what was initially offered.
 Such as acting surprised after tinies stop after cleaning one shoe when she assumed they meant they were offering to clean both or asking them to place a small item of clothing in the laundry, an action that takes those at that scale multiple people to drag across the floor.
 The misinterpretation of her actions towards and around tinies as malicious or threatening unintentionally nets her the benefits of being entitled and cruel without a single intentional act of malice.
 Her kind hearted temperament makes it so the mere possibility that they could be scared of her is so inconceivable that it's never actually addressed.
 ### Occupation
 Her current job title is that of a "Executive Sanitation Specialist" although this title can be misleading.
 Lauren is currently part of a small team of 15 cleaning staff that are contracted by high end establishments both industrial and commercial to quickly and effectively sanitize a given area without asking questions.

 These contracts demand various levels of discretion, from relatively harmless gigs such as a showroom at a product launch to much more classified, lucrative gigs which require multiple NDA's.
 Most notably, the cleaning company she works for is the only known formalized link between [[AMF]] and [[Equinox]], with her team cleaning offices, lobbies and laboratories for both of them at one time.

 Over all she enjoys this job due to the wildly varied nature of her gigs compared to that of her previous job, where one week she could be helping clean up a Hollywood movie set after a day of shooting, clearing up a venue after a fashion show or donning a hazmat suit to sanitize a corporate laboratory specializing in morally questionable biochemical research.
 ### Trivia

-- The only reason why her practical interview wasn't flawless was instinctively shook her interviewer's hand with a glove soaked in cleaning solution.
-- Lauren's only social media is a Pinterest feed full of plants and interior design tips and a Quora that's mostly about yoga.
+- Lauren's only social media is a Pinterest feed full of plants and interior design tips.
-- Her hobbies include Yoga, Amateur Painting, basic botany and reading, both fiction and non fiction.
+- Her hobbies include Yoga, Amateur Painting, basic Botany and Reading, both fiction and non fiction.
 - Lauren is still in contact with her parents, but is much closer to her father than her mother.
 - Lauren once called her old boss "mom" by mistake.
 - Lauren's phone wallpaper is a horribly jpeg artifacted image of some hydrangeas.